 1.1 Every Born-Again Christian Has at Least One Spiritual Gift.
-Every born-again believer in Jesus Christ has received a spiritual gift from the Lord Jesus Christ (1 Corinthians 12:4-11, page 1796).
-Please recall also that one spiritual gift may have a variety of ministries (“διακονιῶν”), with a variety of spiritual effects (1 Corinthians 12:4-7, page 1796).
+Every born-again believer in Jesus Christ has received a spiritual gift from the Lord Jesus Christ (1 Corinthians 12:4-11).
+Please recall also that one spiritual gift may have a variety of ministries (“διακονιῶν”), with a variety of spiritual effects (1 Corinthians 12:4-7).
 Therefore, if you have the Spiritual Gift of Helps, that single gift may result in a variety of ministries and spiritual effects.
 Although not all believers may have the Spiritual Gift of Helps, they should be careful to lay hold of people for the purpose of helping them pursue the glory of God.

 1.2 Meaning of the Term “Helps.”
-The term used to describe the Spiritual Gift of Helps (“ἀντιλήμψεις“–1 Corinthians 12:28, page 1797) means a believer with a special ability to lay hold of someone for their benefit.
+The term used to describe the Spiritual Gift of Helps (“ἀντιλήμψεις“–1 Corinthians 12:28) means a believer with a special ability to lay hold of someone for their benefit.
 This word only occurs once in the New Testament in 1 Corinthians 12:28.
 Therefore, we have very little direct lexical information regarding this term.

 1.4 The New Testament Diversity of the Term “Helps.”
-The Greek term translated as “helps” (“ἀντιλήμψεις“) has no other appearance in the New Testament outside of 1 Corinthians 12:28, page 1797.
+The Greek term translated as “helps” (“ἀντιλήμψεις“) has no other appearance in the New Testament outside of 1 Corinthians 12:28.
 Therefore, we do not see any direct use of term in the New Testament to understand its meaning.
 It was used in the Septuagint (the Old Testament translated into Greek).

 The Ministry of Laying Hold